dialectlabs/actions/README.md

 ## Examples in this repo

-There is a donate r
+There is a simple donate action in this repo which serves as a template for creating your own actions.

 There are also a few example actions in this repository for [Jupiter](examples/jupiter-swap/route.ts) (swap), [Helius](examples/helius/stake/route.ts) (stake), [Meteora](examples/meteora/swap/route.ts) (swap), [Sanctum](examples/sanctum/trade/route.ts) (stake), and [Tensor](examples/tensor) (buy floor or bid).